abhimishra91/hackathon-framework/README.md

 # Hackathon Framework

+Objective of this project to enable quick experimentation in Data Analytics projects with minimal cookie cutter programming.
+Getting rid of all the fit_transforms.!
+---
+***NOTE***

+- This is a work in progress.
+Underlying modules are in process of development.
+- As this project matures there will be changes in the scripts such as `train.py` and `predict.py`
+- TODO
+    * Create modules for `tuning`, `stacking`
+    * Removal of some of the modules that are redundant

 Framework that will be used for Data Hackathon

 This is an ML framework in progress that is going to be used for datahackathon events.